Who is CMI?

-CMI (also known as Chartered Management Institute) is a chartered professional body which helps managers to develop.
+CMI (also known as Chartered Management Institute) is a chartered professional body that helps managers to develop.
 It is a recognised professional qualification, and a useful addition to your CV.
 Members of CMI benefit from access to a library of invaluable resources, networking opportunities and events, which remain available to you even after you qualify.
 This means you continue to receive support with any daily management challenges that may be presented to you.
-To find out more about CMI please click here to visit their website.
+Visit the CMI website today to discover more.

 What is required to do a Leadership and Management apprenticeship?

-- A suitable job role which allows you to practise your new skills in the workplace
+- A suitable job role that allows you to practise your new skills in the workplace

 - A dedicated mentor in the workplace

-- CPD log and to complete an EPA
+- CPD (continued professional development) log and to complete an EPA (end point assessment)

 Your coach will conduct quarterly reviews with you and support you during the EPA process.